-We’ve got everything from the biggest blockbusters to the most innovative indies, from the flashiest, pulse-pounding action epics to the deepest RPGs.
-These are the best games available right now for Microsoft’s Xbox One, as selected by the voracious gamers of VG247.
+We’ve got everything from the biggest blockbusters to the most innovative indies.
+These are the best games available right now for Microsoft’s Xbox One.
 We’ll be updating this list regularly with the latest and greatest gaming has to offer, so if your favourite’s missing – let us know in the comments.

 A stand out both for the horror genre and the Aliens property, Alien Isolation came out of left field.
 A first-person adventure from a team near synonymous with real time strategy?
 A really, genuinely good licensed game?
 Who could have predicted this?

 Alien Isolation isn’t a shooter – it’s a stealth game, and an unusual one in that the Alien AI is very hard to predict.
 Although it ruffled the feathers of those who like to “win” games by playing the system, for those in it for the atmosphere nothing beats the dread of having no clue where the creature might pop up next, or if it’ll sniff you out this time.

 Assassin’s Creed: Origins

 Assassin’s Creed: Origins looks incredible in 4K on the Xbox One X, which is especially amazing considering the size and density of its open world.
 The bright desert landscapes and cities are a sight to behold – well worth a look if you’ve got the tech.

 After a year off for the series, Assassin’s Creed: Origins takes a look at what started the war between the Assassins and Templars in the first place, following new Assassin Bayek as he fights for peace in a region beset by the threat of Roman invasion and political upheaval.